adeoke/docker_maven_run/README.md

 # Maven Run

-This is a plain project showing how to run maven tests in initialisation of a container in docker.
+This is a plain project showing how to run maven tests on initialisation of a docker image.

 # Motivation